 Having already created two cooking apps for Apple, I have now created my own blog version which simplifies otherwise complicated recipes so anyone can feel confident in cooking them.
-The recipes and the way they are written are great for teaching kids to cook too, plus it’s all designed for a basic kitchen and the ingredients are available in most supermarkets.
-The cost of most of these recipes is, per portion, less than the price of a commercial sandwich and predominantly pescatarian, vegetarian, vegan and with an anti ageing and healthy bias.
-So you can pimp up your repertoire on a budget.
+The easy recipes and the way they are written are great for teaching kids to cook too, plus it’s all designed for a basic kitchen and the ingredients are available in most supermarkets.
+The cost of most of these healthy recipes is, per portion, less than the price of a commercial sandwich and predominantly pescatarian, vegetarian, vegan with an anti ageing and mostly healthy bias.
+There is an indulgent section too because no one’s perfect and life’s too short.
+So you can easily pimp up your repertoire on a budget.

 Since I starting cooking Anna’s truly delicious and easy recipes, I am throwing away most of my cookbooks as I use only one or two recipes from each book, whereas I’ll happily cook all of these recipes, over and over again.
 It has become my favourite cookbook, and I’m always recommending it to my friends who want really delicious food without the hassle.

 This tajine has all the flavours of a tasty Moroccan dish.
 It’s perfect for a warming supper or dinner party now it’s colder.
 It has that lovely combo of savoury and sweet because it’s got delicious spices and dried apricots in it.
 It’s super easy as it’s sll baked in the oven and needs little attention.
 Perfect if you are busy.
 I serve it with saffron couscous, garlicky yogurt (Alpro have just started doing a sugar free plain yogurt) and my Moroccan orange salad, recipe in the index, and it’s a big hit with vegetarians and non vegetarians.